apache/openserverless-site/content/en/docs/reference/entities/feeds/_index.md

 # Implementing Feed Actions

-The *feed action* is a normal OpenWhisk and Nuvolaris *action*, but it should accept the following parameters: \* **lifecycleEvent**: one of ‘CREATE’, ‘READ’, ‘UPDATE’, ‘DELETE’, ‘PAUSE’, or ‘UNPAUSE’. \* **triggerName**: the fully-qualified name of the trigger which contains events produced from this feed. \* **authKey**: the Basic auth credentials of the OpenWhisk and Nuvolaris user who owns the trigger just mentioned.
+The *feed action* is a normal OpenWhisk and OpenServerless *action*, but it should accept the following parameters: \* **lifecycleEvent**: one of ‘CREATE’, ‘READ’, ‘UPDATE’, ‘DELETE’, ‘PAUSE’, or ‘UNPAUSE’. \* **triggerName**: the fully-qualified name of the trigger which contains events produced from this feed. \* **authKey**: the Basic auth credentials of the OpenWhisk and OpenServerless user who owns the trigger just mentioned.

 The feed action can also accept any other parameters it needs to manage